Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: Analysis

 When we extend these subdivision functions componentwise to map into $\bR^m$, we denote the corresponding linear space by $\euS(K^j, \bR^m)$.

 Arden's thesis \cite{arden:2001} essentially establishes the following result.
-While he focuses on the $p=2$ case, the proof extends quite easily to a range of values of $p$ that is strictly bigger than $[1,2]$. \begin{theorem} \normalfont There exists a $p_0>2$ such that for any $p \in [1,p_{0})$, the space of Loop subdivision functions at all levels $\bigcup_{j=0}^\infty \euS(K^j, \bR)$ is dense in $W^{2,p}(K, \bR)$. \end{theorem} \begin{remark} The value of $p_0$ above depends on the largest valence $N_{\rm max}$ present in the underlying simplicial complex and the values of the sub- and sub-sub-dominant eigenvalues of the subdivision matrix $A$ corresponding to the largest valence.
+While he focuses on the $p=2$ case, the proof can be extended to a range of values of $p$ that is strictly bigger than the interval $[1,2]$. \begin{theorem} \normalfont There exists a $p^\ast>2$ such that for any $p \in [1,p^\ast)$, the space of Loop subdivision functions at all levels $\bigcup_{j=0}^\infty \euS(K^j, \bR)$ is dense in $W^{2,p}(K, \bR)$. \end{theorem} \begin{remark} The value of $p^\ast$ above depends on the set of valences present in the underlying simplicial complex, denoted by ${\rm val}(\cF)$, and the values of the sub- and sub-sub-dominant eigenvalues, $\lambda_n$ and $\mu_n$, of the subdivision matrix $A$ corresponding to the different valences $n \in {\rm val}(\cF)$.
 (For the definition of $A$, recall the comments after \eqref{eq:EigenXform} in Section~\ref{sec:SSIntro}.)
-Precisely, if $\lambda$ and $\mu$ are the sub- and sub-sub-dominant eigenvalues of the largest valence eigenvalues, respectively, then
+We have